CameronChambers93/JMdict-Utils/README.md

-# JMdict_parser
+# JMdict-Utils

-The purpose of this project is to parse the Japanese-Multilingual Dictionary (JMdict) XML-file in order to produce a usable JSON file for use in other projects.
-Will eventually be used to analyze the JMdict file for various purposes.
+The purpose of this project was originally just to parse the Japanese-Multilingual Dictionary (JMdict) XML-file in order to produce a usable JSON file for use in other projects.
+It is growing now to include other functionalities.

-The JMDict_e file included in this repo is the most recent version of the file as of 06/01/2021.
-Work will be done to ensure this project is compatible with future versions of the JMdict file, as features are occasionally added to the file.
+All utilities can be accessed by running ```python3 JMdictUtils.py``` or by accessing the scripts directly, as detailed below.

 ## JMdict
 [Information regarding the JMdict project can be found here](https://www.edrdg.org/jmdict/j_jmdict.html)

+## JMdictToJSON
-## Usage
+### Usage
 ```
 git clone https://github.com/CameronChambers93/JMdict_parser.git
 cd JMdict_parser